DreamEcho100/lognmaze/data/articles/mazen-mohamed/7- async vs defer which one to use and when.md

 ---
 title: async vs defer which one to use and when
 tags: javascript async vs defer
-image_alt: the difference bettween async and defer
+image_alt: the difference between async and defer
 image_src: https://res.cloudinary.com/josefzacek/image/upload/v1520507339/blog/whats-the-difference-between-async-vs-defer-attributes.jpg
-description: both async and defer attributes downloaded the external script in parallel to parsing the page, but the difference is in there execution time
+description: both async and defer attributes downloaded the external script in parallel to parsing the page, but the difference is in their execution time
 ---

 The `<script>` tag when executes it is downloaded and executed immediately, blocking parsing until the script is completed

-But, there are two attributes (`async`, `defer`) which will change it's download time and/or execute time.
+But, there are two attributes (`async`, `defer`) that will change its download time and/or execute time.

 > The `async` and the `defer` attributes are only for **external scripts** (and should only be used if the `src` attribute is present).